Best Practices

 Bonus Tip: Use technology to your advantage.

-If you have not used the the Teaching Strategies Teacher app or GOLD Documentation app this might be a great time to start familiarizing yourself with the features of the system.
+If you have not used the the Teaching Strategies Teacher app this might be a great time to start familiarizing yourself with the features of the system.
 An app can be a great time-saving tool that makes documenting children’s skills, abilities, and knowledge easier.

-What can you do if you are not ready to use the apps yet?
-If you prefer to handwrite a note instead of retyping it, why not take a photo of the handwritten note with one of the apps to upload it?
-This will help you balance your present comfort level with handwritten notes while becoming familiar with the GOLD Documentation or Teaching Strategies Teacher app.
+What can you do if you are not ready to use the app yet?
+If you prefer to handwrite a note instead of retyping it, why not take a photo of the handwritten note with the app to upload it?
+This will help you balance your present comfort level with handwritten notes while becoming familiar with the Teaching Strategies Teacher app.

 Observing children in their natural environment, with their peers, is a great way to get to know and understand the children in your classroom.
 Using these three tips to guide your documentation will support your decision-making and planning and strengthen your relationships with the children and their families.